forbesmyester/esqlate/README.md

 If you're just trying eSQLate out the most simple way to test it out is to use [Docker Compose](https://github.com/docker/compose).

-In the root of this repository you'll see a [docker-compose.yml](docker-compose.yml) file.
-To use this all you'll have to do is:
+If you check out this repository you'll see a [docker-compose.yml](docker-compose.yml) file.
+In the directory you checked it out to all you'll have to do is:

  1) Checkout [eSQLate Server](https://github.com/forbesmyester/esqlate-server) with `[ ! -d "esqlate-server" ] && git clone git@github.com:forbesmyester/esqlate-server.git esqlate-server`.
  2) Checkout [eSQLate Front](https://github.com/forbesmyester/esqlate-front) with `[ ! -d "esqlate-front" ] && git clone git@github.com:forbesmyester/esqlate-front.git esqlate-front`.